Ghana: Military

 In 1957, the Ghana Armed Forces (GAF) consisted of its headquarters, support services, three battalions of infantry and a reconnaissance squadron with armoured vehicles.
 President Nkrumah aimed at rapidly expanding the GAF to support the United States of Africa ambitions.
 Thus, in 1961, 4th and 5th Battalions were established, and in 1964 6th Battalion was established, from a parachute airborne unit originally raised in 1963.
 Today, Ghana is a regional power and regional hegemon.
 In his book Shake Hands with the Devil, Canadian Forces commander Roméo Dallaire highly rated the GAF soldiers and military personnel.

 The military operations and military doctrine of the GAF are conceptualised in the constitution, Ghana's Law on Armed Force Military Strategy, and Kofi Annan International Peacekeeping Training Centre agreements to which GAF is attestator.
 GAF military operations are executed under the auspices and imperium of the Ministry of Defence.
-Although Ghana is relatively peaceful and is often considered being one of the least violent countries in the region, Ghana has experienced political violence in the past and 2017 has thus far seen an upward trend in incidents motivated by political grievances.
+Ghana has experienced political violence in the past and 2017 has thus far seen an upward trend in incidents motivated by political grievances.